siasty/Ui5_Odatav4/README.md

-ntegrating SAPUI5 with an Old SAP System: Using RFC Connection and OData Controllers
+Integrating SAPUI5 with an Old SAP System: Using RFC Connection and OData Controllers

 ![image](https://user-images.githubusercontent.com/39690589/196633355-32fdf144-d69e-45d4-8de3-595615176a10.png)